Ayoitsjason/Tippin_Public/README.md

 # Tippin
-Full Stack Web application for small service based businesses.
-Provides database for customers, checkin process with rewards for loyalty, and instant messaging for open communication.
+Full Stack Web Solution designed specifically for small service-based businesses.
+With features including customer database, an efficient check-in process that rewards customer loyalty, and an instant messaging system for open communication, this application streamlines operations and enhances customer engagement.

 Link to Project: http://tippin.io/